What immunosuppressed patients should know about the coronavirus vaccines

 “These were expected results, as disappointing as it is,” Haidar said about the findings.

-He said each flu season, he urges his cancer and transplant patients to get the flu shot, telling them although the vaccine is “probably not going to work as well as with someone with a healthy immune system, it might soften the blow.”
+He said each flu season, he urges his cancer and transplant patients to get the flu shot, telling them that although it’s “probably not going to work as well as with someone with a healthy immune system, it might soften the blow.”

 “My hope is the same will hold true for covid-19,” he said.